-To say that the British urban genre is the most disregarded genre in film would be an understatement.
-I’ve seen a lot of these films over the years, the good ones and the bad ones, but they always take a no-nonsense approach to serious themes concerning race, poverty, drugs and other societal problems.
+To say the British urban genre is the most disregarded film genre would be an understatement.
+I’ve seen a lot of these films over the years, the good ones and the bad ones.
+They take a no-nonsense approach to serious themes concerning race, poverty, drugs and other issues.
 These films are about stuff that matters.

 Babylon is a legendary film, fuelled with reggae music and it depicts the struggles of Black British working-class musicians.
 It centres on themes of racism, poverty and violence against black people.
 This film has mostly been forgotten, but it’s a great story with memorable characters.

 It is unacceptable to have not seen Trainspotting!
 It’s an unbelievable film, which places a group of heroin addicts front and centre, and follows their chaotic lives in Edinburgh.
 Beyond drug addiction, the film focuses on other themes such as urban poverty.
 The film portrays people we usually don’t see in mainstream cinema.
 It’s a classic film.

 Bullet Boy is a critically acclaimed film, but it didn’t get much commercial success.
 It’s a harrowing tale of two brothers living in a poverty-stricken area in East London.
 The eldest sibling, Ricky is involved in gangs, but he is desperate to escape his violent lifestyle.
 The film shows the effects of this on the younger brother.
 Bullet Boy stands out as one of the most realistic urban films, offering a cautionary tale.